When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Empirical Analysis of Benchmark Saturation

-\paragraph{Documented data quality issues.} Benchmarks with documented quality issues ($N=40$) exhibit higher saturation rates than those without ($N=20$), but they are also significantly older on average (51.5 vs.\ 30.9 months; $p=0.01$).
+Benchmarks with documented quality issues ($N=40$) exhibit higher saturation rates than those without ($N=20$), but they are also significantly older on average (51.5 vs.\ 30.9 months; $p=0.01$).
+In our annotations, documented quality issues include evidence of contamination, train-test overlap, noisy or low-quality examples, mislabeling or answer errors, documented demographic or linguistic imbalances, and other benchmark-specific problems such as unstable evaluation setups, ambiguity, or missing context.
 The association is consistent with multiple explanations: artifact exploitation, improved construction practices over time, or increased scrutiny of older benchmarks.
 Observationally, we find correlation but cannot isolate directionality.

-\paragraph{Output format (closed- vs.\ open-ended).} Output format is age-balanced ($p=0.40$).
-We observe no meaningful difference in saturation distributions between closed-ended ($N=28$) and open-ended ($N=31$) benchmarks.
-Generation-based evaluation does not systematically preserve discriminative power relative to multiple-choice formats.